Presenting Winding Up Petitions

 Understanding the Effect of a Winding Up Petition on a Company

 Once a winding up petition has been presented to the Court, directors will be unable to sell the company or any of the company’s assets.
-In the event any assets are transferred or disposed or, the Court can subsequently set aside any such transactions.
+In the event any assets are transferred or disposed of, the Court can subsequently set aside any such transactions.
 The ultimate ownership, also known as “beneficial ownership” of the assets within a company is not always clear.
-We ensure that directors or shareholders are able to retain any assets which may belong to them personally.
+We ensure that directors or shareholders can retain any assets which may belong to them personally.
 We also establish whether third parties have rights over company assets as they may have paid towards their purchase.

 Funding and Solicitor’s Costs